raul23/equifax-data-breach/README.rst

   the prosecutors would have been scrutinized.

-  Thus, the DOJ is not incentivized to gather solid evidence that could link the four PLA members to the Equifax data breach:
+  Thus, the DOJ is not incentivized to gather solid evidence that could link the four alleged PLA members to the Equifax data breach:

     Officials acknowledged they were unlikely to face prosecution in a U.S. courtroom.
 [V]_